-Please note that the prospectus submitted with your registration form should be hypothesis driven but need not be long - 1/2 to 1 page is adequate.
+The prospectus submitted with your registration form should be hypothesis driven but need not be long - 1/2 to 1 page is adequate.
 Remember to present the key background information explaining the justification / impact of the project, the hypothesis you are addressing in your research, and the predictions you are testing.
 The timeline is mainly an exercise for you and your mentor to plan reasonable goals.

-Introduction to Departmental Honors in Biochemistry
+Departmental Honors in Biochemistry:

 We encourage interested majors to participate in undergraduate Honors research, which is required for graduation with Honors from the Department of Biochemistry.
 The Honors program significantly enriches the undergraduate experience by providing the opportunity to carry out new research in collaboration with a faculty mentor, and to write and defend an honors thesis.